amalsu0/RestaurantsProject/README.md

 **Step to perform:**
 **Importing, Understanding, and Inspecting Data :**

 Perform preliminary data inspection and report the findings as the structure of the data, missing values, duplicates, etc.

 Based on the findings from the previous questions, identify duplicates and remove them

 **Performing EDA:**

-Explore the geographical distribution of the restaurants and identify the cities with the maximum and minimum number of restaurants
+Identify the cities with the maximum and minimum number of restaurants

-Restaurant franchising is a thriving venture.
-So, it is very important to explore the franchise with most national presence Find out the ratio between restaurants that allow table booking vs. those that do not allow table booking Find out the percentage of restaurants providing online delivery Calculate the difference in number of votes for the restaurants that deliver and the restaurants that do not deliver What are the top 10 cuisines served across cities?
+Find out the ratio between restaurants that allow table booking vs. those that do not allow table booking

+Find out the percentage of restaurants providing online delivery

+Calculate the difference in number of votes for the restaurants that deliver and the restaurants that do not deliver

-What is the maximum and minimum number of cuisines that a restaurant serves?
-Also, which is the most served cuisine across the restaurant for each city?
+What are the top 10 cuisines served across cities?

 Explain the factors in the data that may have an effect on ratings.
 For example, number of cuisines, cost, delivery option, etc.